ayush03b/DVA-C02/README.md

 * AWS IAM (Identity and Access Management) : control access to AWS services & resources

-* AWS Private Certificate Authority (Private CA) : create your own private certs
+* AWS Private Certificate Authority (Private CA) : create your own private certsf

 * AWS WAF (Web Application Firewall) : protects your web apps and APIs from common attacks by filtering HTTP/S traffic at the edge or app layer.